We conduct research that contributes to assuring the social and economic sustainability of the welfare society

 The ROCKWOOL Foundation Research Unit works impartially and scientifically.
-A distinguishing feature of our research is that it always takes as its starting point significant and relevant challenges to the welfare state.
+A distinguishing feature of our research is that it always takes as its starting point significant and relevant challenges to the welfare society.
 The objective of the research is to improve the level of knowledge and the quality of the public debate, thus contributing to creating the best possible foundation for political decision-makers.

 Latest releases from the Research Unit